 While starting a company may seem easier now than ever before, entrepreneurs have an uphill battle from the moment they start a business.
-On average, a new business will need to compete with 25 competitors in order to stand out and thrive in its industry.
+On average, a new business competes with 25 competitors to stand out and thrive in its industry.